PepeuFBV/breast_cancer_analysis/README.md

 7. Run the `preprocessing-and-model.ipynb` notebook to train and evaluate the machine learning model through the various possible preprocessing techniques.

+8. The results will be generated and saved in the `data/results` directory.

 > ![NOTE]
-> The recommended python version for the notebook is 3.11.8, as some libraries may not be compatible with earlier versions.
-This is also the most recent version compatible with TensorFlow GPU usage.
+> The recommended python version for the notebook is 3.12.3

 ## License